 If we play with nature, it will play with us too!

 We have reached a situation wherein we are witnessing deadly disasters almost every year.
-The unprecedented covid-19 pandemic is the best example for us, which put the entire world on standstill.
-Apart from it, earthquakes, floods, and land degradation have become quite common.
+The unprecedented COVID-19 pandemic is the best example for us, which put the entire world at a standstill.
+Apart from this, earthquakes, floods, and land degradation have become quite common.

 Methods of Wildlife Conservation